Analysis | Fact-checking Trump’s call to the Georgia secretary of state

 “They supposedly shredded I think they said 300 pounds of, 3,000 pounds of ballots.
 And that just came to us as a report today.”

 This is more crazed Twitter speculation, with no basis in fact.
 Cobb County officials explained on Nov.
 24 that a shredding company every election is hired to “dispose of non-relevant materials that cannot be easily disposed of,” such as mailing labels and sticky notes.
-“None of these items are relevant to the election or the re-tally,” said Elections Director Janine Eveler.
+“None of these items are relevant to the election or the re-tally,” Elections Director Janine Eveler said.
 “Everything of consequence, including the ballots, absentee ballot applications with signatures, and anything else used in the count or re-tally remains on file.

 “In Detroit, we had, I think it was, 139 percent of the people voted.
 That’s not too good.”